kdroidFilter/ComposeNativeTray/README.md

 - Adds support for checkable items, dividers, and submenus, including nested submenus.
 - Supports primary action for Windows, macOS, and Linux.
   - On Windows, the primary action is triggered by a left-click on the tray icon.
-  - On macOS, left-clicking opens the tray menu while right-clicking has no effect.
-The primary action is added as the first item in the menu.
-See #209
+  - On macOS, the primary action is triggered by a left-click on the tray icon using a native implementation.
-  - On Linux, due to the limitations of `libappindicator`, the primary action creates an item at the top of the context menu (with a customizable label).
-If the context menu is empty, the library uses `gtkstatusicon` to capture the primary action without needing to add an item to the context menu. see #210
+  - On Linux, the primary action is triggered by a left-click on KDE and a double left-click on GNOME, using a dbus-based implementation.
 - **Single Instance Management**: Ensures that only one instance of the application can run at a time and allows restoring focus to the running instance when another instance is attempted.
 - **Tray Position Detection**: Allows determining the position of the system tray, which helps in positioning related windows appropriately.
 - **Compose Recomposition Support**: The tray supports Compose recomposition, making it possible to dynamically show or hide the tray icon, for example: